Last updated: June 18, 2026

 If you do not have dental insurance, are waiting for AHCCCS, or need care that your plan will not cover, try a safety-net dental option.
 These places may still charge fees, but they can be less costly than private dental offices.

-The ADHS oral health program and the Oral Health Coalition also point to reduced-fee dental resources.
-Call before you go because clinic hours, fees, and new-patient rules can change.
+The Oral Health Coalition also lists reduced-fee dental resources by area.
+Call before you go because clinic hours, fees, waitlists, and new-patient rules can change.

 If you want free help with the application, use Cover Arizona or ask 2-1-1 for an application assister.
-Cover Arizona can help with AHCCCS, KidsCare, and Marketplace coverage.
 If you are over income for AHCCCS, a Marketplace plan may still help with medical coverage, and you can ask about dental options.

-For broader Arizona assistance, see ASMOM’s Arizona help guide, community support, and emergency assistance.
+For broader Arizona assistance, see ASMOM’s Arizona help guide and community support.

 Documents and information to have ready